Mahanadi

 The Mahanadi River is a major river in East Central India.
-It is the longest earthen dam in the world.
 It drains an area of around 132100 km2 and has a total length of 900 km.
 Mahanadi is also known for the Hirakud Dam which was the first major multipurpose river valley project after India's independence in 1947.
-The river flows through the states of Chhattisgarh and Odisha and before finally ending in the Bay of Bengal.
+The river flows through the states of Chhattisgarh and Odisha, before finally ending in the Bay of Bengal.

 Etymology

 The word Mahanadi is a compound of the Sanskrit words maha ("great") and nadi ("river").

-In different era, this river was known by several names, such as: